ginathegenius/aws-cda-study-guide/README.md

 Amazon Cognito Sync is an AWS service and client library that enables cross-device syncing of application-related user data.
 You can use it to synchronize user profile data across mobile devices and the web without requiring your own backend.
 The client libraries cache data locally so your app can read and write data regardless of device connectivity status.
 When the device is online, you can synchronize data, and if you set up push sync, notify other devices immediately that an update is available.

 #### Cognito Streams
+Amazon Cognito Streams gives developers control and insight into their data stored in Amazon Cognito

 #### Cognito Events
+Amazon Cognito Events allows you to execute an AWS Lambda function in response to important events in Amazon Cognito

 ### Identity pools
 Identity pools enable you to grant your users access to other AWS services.